-NINDS is enthusiastic to support an on-site exhibit this year at the 2022 Neuroscience meeting in San Diego, CA from November 13-16th, but we also know that many in our scientific and public communities might not attend the meeting in person.
+NINDS was enthusiastic to support an on-site exhibit at the 2022 Neuroscience meeting in San Diego, CA from November 13-16th, but we also know that many in our scientific and public communities might not have attended the meeting in person.
 This event page mirrors the content and opportunities shared at the on-site exhibit for any member of the NINDS community interested in learning about our programs, initiatives, funding announcements, career opportunities, and other resources relevant to attendees of the annual Neuroscience meeting.

-Attending the annual meeting in person?
-Please visit us at the National Institutes of Health booth (3301) in the Exhibit Hall!
-NINDS staff will be available at the booth to speak with attendees about training and career development grants, diversity programs, small business programs, HEAL Initiative, neurotherapeutics, neural devices, neurotoxicology, neural engineering, epilepsy, Parkinson’s disease, dementias, pain, NINDS job opportunities, and more.
-Schedule a in person meeting in advance:
+NINDS staff were available at the booth to speak with attendees about training and career development grants, diversity programs, small business programs, HEAL Initiative, neurotherapeutics, neural devices, neurotoxicology, neural engineering, epilepsy, Parkinson’s disease, dementias, pain, NINDS job opportunities, and more.

-Also, when visiting our booth, consider sharing your perspectives on patient engagement or participating in a quick exercise to help us improve the Funding section of our website, and getting to know the various ways you could connect with us!
+We appreciated those who shared their perspectives on patient engagement or participated in a quick exercise to help us improve the Funding section of our website, live at the annual meeting.

-Description of NINDS-related events and presentations at the 2022 Neuroscience Meeting in San Diego, CA. Don't miss scientific discoveries from NINDS Intramural researchers and insight from program staff across the poster sessions!
+Description of NINDS-related events and presentations at the 2022 Neuroscience Meeting in San Diego, CA. Additional scientific discoveries from NINDS Intramural researchers and insight from program staff were shared across the poster sessions!

 |TITLE||SPEAKER/Point of Contact||DATE/TIME (Pacific)||LOCATION|